sharansk792000/Python-tkinter/README.md

 ### Step 2:
 Open a new tab and search "Less secure apps" and ENABLE it.

-Now you are good to go...!
+Now you are good to go...!👍